jnas86/cv/README.md

+# Personal CV

-# This is a simple CV example using html and css
+Simple CV example with HTML and CSS